fmbot-discord/docs/docs/faq.md

 ---

+### How do I import my Spotify history into .fmbot?

+Check out the [importing page](/importing) for more info.

+Using Spotify imports requires an active [supporter subscription](/supporter).

+---

 ### Who picks what is featured?

 The bot randomly picks any user that has used .fmbot in the last day.